 This management of daily pasture moves is part of why we are able to raise our cattle without using antibiotics or chemical treatments.
 Encouraging cattle health by providing a natural diet of grass also encourages good digestion and overall health, without the need to prop them up with medicines.

 We sell our beef primarily by the half and quarter.
 Please complete the form below to contact us about availablity of beef.

-We are Currently SOLD OUT of beef until Summer 2014.
+We are Currently SOLD OUT of bulk beef (1/4, 1/2 or whole).
 Fill out the form below and we will add you to our Farm Update List so you'll be the first to know when we start taking orders again!